Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Results

 \section{Results}

-Dataset has been created by calculating $T(E)$ and LDOS for various shapes of scatter regions, as mentioned by the NEGF method.
-The energy range chosen for each material is by considering the transport energy window on the basis of the band structure of them.
-So, the $4.5 \times 10^5$ sample was calculated, each corresponding to a unique configuration defined by the system size, impurity concentration, material type and energy.
-The dataset is divided into train and test, where test data are $20 \% $ of the whole.
+The dataset has been created by calculating T(E) and Average-LDOS for various shapes of scatter regions, as mentioned by the NEGF method.
+All nanoribbons were built with zigzag edges because these edges generate unique edge-localized states, and transport channels, which differ from armchair configurations \cite{Peres2006-bp} \cite{Klaassen2025-db}.
+The transport quantization and magnetic properties of 2D hexagonal materials strongly depend on the zigzag termination patterns.
+The energy range chosen for each material is by considering the transport energy window on the basis of the band structure of the that material.
+Energy range was set to approximately $[-2.5,2.5]$ eV for graphene \cite{Lherbier2012-nu}to span its Dirac cone linear dispersion region, and $[−1.5,1.5]$ eV for germanene \cite{Liu2022-pm}, stanene \cite{Lu2017-xw}, and silicene \cite{Voon2015-wl}, encompassing their symmetric conduction and valence bands near the Fermi level.
+So, the $4.5 \times 10^5$ sample was calculated, each corresponding to a unique configuration defined by the size of the system, the concentration of impurities, the type of material and the energy.
+The dataset is divided into train and test, where the test data are $20 \% $ of the whole.